fent/pauseable.js/README.md

 ### timer.onDone(callback)
 If timer is a timeout, this can be used to execute the `callback` when the `fn` in the constructor is called.

+##Groups
 ### pauseable.createGroup()
-Creates an `group` where emitters and timers can be easily managed.
+Creates a `group` where emitters and timers can be easily managed.

-### group.EventEmitter()
+### group.add()
-Creates and returns and instance of a pauseable `EventEmitter` and adds it to the group.
+Add an emitter or a timer to the group.
+Returns added emitter/timer.

 ### group.setTimeout(fn, ms)
 ### group.setInterval(fn, ms)
-Creates an instance of a timer and adds it to the group.
+Shortcut to create an instance of a timer and add it to the group.

 ### group.pause([ms])
 Pauses all emitters and timers in the group.